VOLTTRON/volttron/docs/source/volttron-topics/change-log/scalability/scalability.rst

    once without issue.
 -  ModBUS opens up a TCP connection for each communication with a device and then closes it when finished.
-This has the potential to hit the limit for open file descriptors available to the master driver process.
+This has the potential to hit the limit for open file descriptors available to the platform driver process.
 (Before, each driver would run in a separate process, but that quickly uses up sockets available to the platform.)
-To protect from this the master driver process raises the total allowed open sockets to the hard limit.
+To protect from this the platform driver process raises the total allowed open sockets to the hard limit.
 The number of concurrently open sockets is throttled at 80% of the max sockets.
 On most Linux systems this is about 3200.
 Once that limit is hit additional device communications